PemK88/Music-Collab/README.md

 ### Features

 Using the feature button on a work's cover page, you can see all the works that it features (parent works) and works that it is featured in (children works).
 The works are displayed like music notes on a music sheet and you can scroll through each section.
 By clicking on a music note, a card pops up with the work's title and artist, as well as a description of how it was used.
 By clicking on the title, you will be directed to the work's cover page.
 Clicking on the title of the work in the "Feature History" title will take you back to its cover page.

+### Request Feature

+In order for users to download other user's work, they must be approved by the owner of the work.
+Users can send request to another user, if the user is approved, then the user can download the song.
+Furthermore they will be able to communicate with each other in the chat sections of the request pages.

 ### Logout
 Clicking the logout button will direct you to the login page.